nerodrakar/PAREPY/framework_samplingAlgStructuralAnalysis.md

 <h4><i>Serial process</i></h4>

 <p align = "justify" id = "arch">
-Serial memory processing is attending to and processing one item at a time.
+Serial architecture processing is attending to and processing one item at a time.
 </p>

 ```python